Alarm Permits and Registration Fingerprinting

 Valid form of identification (driver's license, state ID card, student ID, or passport).

 police report.
-This page also includes a link to file a report online, a list of information you should be prepared to provide and next steps to expect once you file a report.
+This page includes a list of information you should be prepared to provide and next steps to expect once you file a report.

 Found, lost or case-related property is handled by the property unit.
 To retrieve property, call 734.794.6952 to verify that your property is ready to be released and to make an appointment for pickup.

 The records section is responsible for maintaining, researching and releasing official police records.
 These activities are done in compliance with city policy, the Freedom on Information Act and the State of Michigan law enforcement records retention schedule.
 Records also handles registering sex offenders.
 If you have any questions, please contact records by phone 734.794.6954, fax 734.994-9928 or email [email protected].